Pepsico (PEP) Short term Debt (2016 - 2025)

 Pepsico (PEP) has disclosed Short term Debt for 17 consecutive years, with $6.9 billion as the latest value for Q4 2025.

-- Short term Debt was $6.9 billion for Q4 2025 at Pepsico, up from $6.7 billion in the prior quarter.
+- Short term Debt for Q4 2025 was $6.9 billion at Pepsico, up from $6.7 billion in the prior quarter.

-- In the past five years, Short term Debt ranged from a high of $12.1 billion in Q2 2025 to a low of $3.1 billion in Q3 2022.
+- The five-year high for Short term Debt was $12.1 billion in Q2 2025, with the low at $3.1 billion in Q3 2022.

-- Peak YoY movement for Short term Debt: tumbled 36.73% in 2021, then soared 187.46% in 2023.
+- The sharpest move saw Short term Debt crashed 36.73% in 2021, then skyrocketed 187.46% in 2023.

-- Pepsico's Short term Debt stood at $4.3 billion in 2021, then fell by 20.75% to $3.4 billion in 2022, then surged by 90.69% to $6.5 billion in 2023, then rose by 8.79% to $7.1 billion in 2024, then decreased by 3.12% to $6.9 billion in 2025.
+- Over 5 years, Short term Debt stood at $4.3 billion in 2021, then dropped by 20.75% to $3.4 billion in 2022, then soared by 90.69% to $6.5 billion in 2023, then grew by 8.79% to $7.1 billion in 2024, then fell by 3.12% to $6.9 billion in 2025.